 The District-Centennial is a 42-acre area west of I-25 between IKEA and the Dry Creek light rail station owned by Denver-based Brue-Baukol Capital Partners.
-The District-Centennial is envisioned as a dynamic, mixed-use area, similar to The Streets at SouthGlenn, featuring a network of walkable blocks, active streets, and public gathering spaces such as plazas.
-Currently, The District-Centennial has one new building, a 306-unit luxury apartment building named The Glenn, while the remaining 36 acres is vacant, undeveloped land.
+The District-Centennial is envisioned as a dynamic, mixed-use area, featuring a network of walkable blocks, active streets, and public gathering spaces such as plazas.
+Currently, The District-Centennial has one 306-unit luxury apartment building named The Glenn.
+Two additional luxury apartment buildings, Hensley (304 units) and Keene (306 units) are under construction.
+The remaining 28 acres is vacant, undeveloped land.

 Note: In April 2021, the project formerly known as the Jones District was officially renamed the District-Centennial.

-Centennial City Council approved an amendment to the Jones District's Regulating Plan(PDF, 22MB) (zoning) in November 2019 and Brue-Baukol is in the process of creating a metropolitan district to facilitate further development within the District-Centennial.
+Centennial City Council approved an amendment to the Jones District's Regulating Plan(PDF, 22MB) (zoning) in November 2019.
+The Jones District Community Authority Board (CAB) and Jones Metropolitan District were established in 2020 to provide certain services and maintenance within The District-Centennial.

 To find out more about Brue-Baukol's vision for the District-Centennial, visit the project page.